nova-labs/meetup2apricot/docs/man/meetup2apricot.rst

    Skip events matching the Meetup event IDs during this and subsequent runs.
    This option may be repeated.

+.. option:: -t MEETUP_ID [MEETUP_ID ...], --transfer MEETUP_ID [MEETUP_ID ...]

+   Transfer from Meetup to Wild Apricot only those events matching Meetup event IDs.
+   When no Meetup IDs are specified, transfer all upcoming Meetup events.
+   This option may be repeated.

 .. option:: -v, --verbose

    Log to standard error.